 The California Spa Efficiency Standard

-Due to the problems of rolling blackouts in California, an initiative was made for all spa manufacturers to pass an efficiency test that would limit energy consumption.
-Beachcomber willingly sent in each of their models to California Polytechnic University to undergo energy testing.
+California is known to have problems with rolling blackouts.
+An initiative was made for all spa manufacturers to pass an efficiency test that would limit energy consumption.
+Beachcomber willingly sent each of their models to California Polytechnic University to undergo energy testing.

-The tests were based on maintaining water temperature at 100 degrees Fahrenheit with 30 minutes of use every second day and 15 minutes of running the jets.
+The tests were based on maintaining the water temperature at 100 degrees Fahrenheit.
+It also included 30 minutes of use every second day and 15 minutes of running the jets.

 Related reading: Should My Hot Tub Temperature Exceed 104 Degrees?